tatianaacostag/DevelopersDoc_site/content/en/docs/Services/3DSauthentication/External-3DS-authentication.md

 * **Currently supported networks:** Visa and Mastercard
 {{% /alert %}}

-## How it works
+## How it Works
 * **Utilize your existing 3DS service:** PayU integrates seamlessly with your preferred provider for a smooth workflow.
 * **Handle authentication:** You manage the communication between your platform and the 3DS service.
 * **Send response to PayU:** Include the authentication response from your 3DS service within your payment request to PayU.

-### Important considerations
+### Important Considerations
 * **Independent services:** Your 3DS service operates independently of PayU's authorization service.
-* **Combined Data Required:** For successful payment processing, your PayU authorization request must include the authentication response from your 3DS service.
+* **Combined data required:** For successful payment processing, your PayU authorization request must include the authentication response from your 3DS service.

-## Country-specific documentation
+## Country-Specific Documentation
 For detailed instructions on including authentication response parameters in your request, refer to the documentation for your processing country:

 <div style="display: flex;">